|

 There are a couple of grocery stores, bakery/cafe/takeaway, wholefood shop and a restaurant in the village.
 The filling station also has a garden centre, shop and cafe.
 The Croft Studio is a family business full of paintings, prints and cards.

-Includes a grocery, cafe and post office, plus the famous Three Chimneys Restaurant.
+Includes a grocery and post office, plus the famous Three Chimneys Restaurant.

-For lots of local info, visit Andy Stables' Glendale web site which also includes details of wildlife sightings in the area.
+For lots of local info, visit Andy Stables' Glendale web site which also includes details of wildlife sightings in the area and photos of the Northern Lights / Aurora Borealis which can sometimes be spotted from Skye in the winter months.

-- Colbost Croft Museum - this restored 'black house' shows how people lived in the 19th century.
+• Colbost Croft Museum - this restored 'black house' shows how people lived in the 19th century.
 Exhibits include a replica of an old illegal whisky still.
-Open daily from April to October.
+Small admission charge.
 Tel: 01470 521296.

-- Skye Silver in the Old School at Colbost (7 miles from Dunvegan on the road to Glendale).
+• Skye Silver in the Old School at Colbost (7 miles from Dunvegan on the road to Glendale).
 Gifts of silver and gold.
-Open 7 days a week 10am - 6pm from March to October.
+Open daily from May to October.

-- Raven Press Gallery in Colbost showcases wood engravings by Kathleen Lindsley.
+• Raven Press Gallery in Colbost showcases wood engravings by Kathleen Lindsley and photography by Nick Carter.
 Limited edition books & prints.
 Open Monday to Friday 10am to 5.30pm (other times by appointment).
 Tel: 01470 511748.

 When driving between Sligachan and Bracadale on the A863, you can turn off near Drynoch onto the B8009.